Thorns Through Time

 The project was led by David Johnson assisted by volunteers, who accrued more than 300 hours of time on this project.

-The full report on the excavation and findings, plus historically relevant information is available to buy from the Yorkshire Dales Millennium Trust.
-You can also preview the contents and some sample pages before you buy.
+The full report on the excavation and findings, plus historically relevant information was available to buy from the Yorkshire Dales Millennium Trust.
+The report has now sold out and we are looking at a second print run.
+If you would like to be notified when more copies a re available, then please email firstname.lastname@example.org.

 Preview - Thorns through time report